Vimana (architectural feature): Architecture

 A typical Hindu temple in Dravidian style have gopuram in the four cardinal directions i.e. East - main entrance, North and south - side entrances, West - only opened on auspicious days where it is believed we will go directly to Heaven.
-The temple's walls are typically square with the outer most wall having four gopura, one each on every side, situated exactly in the center of each wall.
+The temple's walls are typically square with the outermost wall having four gopura, one each on every side, situated exactly in the center of each wall.
 This will continue to next tier depending upon the size of the temple.
 The sanctum sanctorum and its towering roof (the central deity's shrine) are also called the vimana.
-Generally, these do not assume as much significance as the outer gopuram, with the exception of a few temples where the sanctum sanctorums roofs are as famous as the temple complex itself.
+Generally, these do not assume as much significance as the outer gopuram, with the exception of a few temples where the sanctum sanctorum's roofs are as famous as the temple complex itself.

 The Brihadisvara Temple, Thanjavur and the Brihadisvara Temple, Gangaikonda Cholapuram, both 11th-century constructions of the Imperial Cholas, have massive and high vimanas, which is atypical in the south.
 These perhaps were intended to compete with the height of northern sikhara.
 At this time the usual gopuram was a relatively small structure over a gateway, and the development of the very tall gopuram of later centuries was perhaps influenced by these Chola vimana.
 This trend was well underway in Vijayanagara architecture, and has remained the case subsequently.